a195297/iEntropy/README.md

 The portable edition can be directly download here.
 The zip file including source code files and .exe file.

 Notice: exe file is portable edition which do not support aes package.

 https://drive.google.com/file/d/1Plnqu-Wm-RrHrzqnqhrrPo38ZvJgPHhp/view?usp=sharing

-Those who want to use complete edition with 3D lattice structure visualization should install the package by themselves.
+Those who want to use complete edition with 3D lattice structure visualization should download the code in github and install the package by themselves.
+The source code in github is full version.
 It is very easy.
 Just install it with following steps.

 Python version: Python 3.9.6